Guide to Lake Murray State Park

 On the edge of the lake stands a large tower – Tucker Tower.
 This structure was built in the 1930s as a private retreat area for Oklahoma’s governors.
 It was modeled after a European castle that Oklahoma state Senator Fred Tucker took a picture of while serving during WWI.
 However, this building never served its original purpose because the project was never fully financed.
 Now it serves as the Lake Murray Nature Center and houses many artifacts about the area.
 This is a great place to start your hike and a day of exploring Oklahoma's history.
 And I think it’s the best place to take pictures of the lake!

 Just down the street from the Lake Murray Lodge, you’ll find a fun and colorful dock perfect for a day of play.
 This is the Lake Murray Water Sports and Mini Golf!
 This business is open seasonally (April 15th– September 15th), and is the perfect spot to cool off and have fun during the summer.
 You can rent a variety of boats including kayaks, paddle boats and party barges.
 If you want to take a dip in the water, you can splash around on the water slides and trampolines.
 Attached to the water sports area is mini golf with 18 holes.

 Lake Murray Riding Stables

 If you want to see the park from a different point of view, visit the Lake Murray Riding Stables to explore the park on horseback.
-This business is also open seasonally (March – November), and is a great outdoor activity for everyone to enjoy – it’s a great group activity or for venturing out solo!
+This business is also open seasonally (March – November) and is a great outdoor activity for everyone to enjoy – it’s a great group activity or for venturing out solo!
 Rides are available every hour from 9 a.m. – 5 p.m. and last around 45 minutes.
-If horseback rides aren’t your favorite, you can always go for a hayride.
+You can always go for a hayride if horseback rides aren’t your favorite.

 We can’t wait for you to visit Chickasaw Country!
 Remember to take pictures and tag us on Instagram using #VisitChickasaw during your visit to Lake Murray State Park.